Considerate Parking Scheme

-West Midlands Combined Authority operate 59 Park and Ride sites at 40 rail and Metro locations throughout the West Midlands, providing 7,500 parking spaces for our customers who catch the train or tram.
+West Midlands Combined Authority operate 62 Park and Ride sites at 48 rail and Metro locations throughout the West Midlands, providing 8,500 parking spaces for our customers who catch the train or tram.
 We also own and operate the car parks at Bromsgrove rail station.

 Parking at all the sites is free - with the exception of Sutton Coldfield where a small charge applies to non-season ticket and concessionary pass holders and at Bromsgrove where all users including blue badge holders are charged for parking.

 The provision of free parking to encourage use of public transport has been popular with many of our sites now being oversubscribed.
 This has resulted in some motorists parking inappropriately out of bays, on pavements, on double yellow lines, in hatched areas and unauthorised in Blue Badge bay parking.